 Thailand Domestic Payments Withholding Tax Rates

-As a developing country, Thailand has a very extensive withholding tax system for domestic payments.
-For the various types of prescribed payments, a "payer of income" is required to deduct withholding tax from a payee and then remit the deducted withholding tax to the Thai Revenue Department within 7 days after the end of the month of payment.
+Thailand has an extensive withholding tax system for domestic payments, and for various types of payments, a "payer of income" is required to deduct withholding tax from a payee and then remit the deducted withholding tax to the Thai Revenue Department within 7 days after the end of the month of payment.

 The types of prescribed payments and the rates of withholding tax required to be deducted by a “payer of income” to a payee in Thailand are as follows:

-* The 5% rate applies in the case of payments for hire of work (services fees) to a foreign entity carrying on business in Thailand without a permanent branch office in Thailand.
+* The 5% rate applies for payments made to a foreign company carrying on business in Thailand without a permanent branch office in Thailand.

-A “payer of income” under the domestic payments withholding tax system is also required to provide a “withholding tax deduction certificate” to the payee.
+A “payer of income” is also required to provide a “withholding tax deduction certificate” to the payee.